 2. Diverse Executive Management Team

-- A. Major Bloom will ensure that the Executive Management team remains at least 60% diverse by: - 1) Recruiting diverse individuals; and - 2) Training current employees to prepare them for a position on the Executive Management team.
+Major Bloom will ensure that the Executive Management team remains at least 60% diverse by recruiting diverse individuals and training current employees to prepare them for a position on the Executive Management team.

 3. Diverse Suppliers, Contractors, and Wholesalers